erwanlemerrer/awesome-audit-algorithms/README.md

 | [Auditing Algorithms:  On Lessons Learned and the Risks of DataMinimization](https://dl.acm.org/doi/pdf/10.1145/3375627.3375852) | AIES (2020) | A practical audit for a well-being   recommendation   app developed   by Telefónica (mostly on bias). |  |  |
 | [Setting the Record Straighter on Shadow Banning](https://arxiv.org/abs/2012.05101) | INFOCOM (2021) | Considers the possibility of shadow banning in Twitter (ie, the moderation black-box algorithm), and measures the probability of several hypothesis. | Code to be released for the conference |  |

-## Page can be updated by forking/merging for adding new references